The 'Walkway to the Sea' and Public Art around Hyannis:

 The mission of the Hyannis Main Street Business Improvement District is to promote the community and economic development of the Main Street, Hyannis district as a desirable place to live, work, invest, and visit.

-An organization dedication to promoting the creation and appreciation of visual art and artists.
-The CCAA includes a gift shop, two galleries for monthly exhibitions and two studios for classes, demonstrations and workshops in a variety of art media.
+An organization with a mission to promote the creation and appreciation of visual art by providing a supportive environment for education and exhibitions.
+The CCAC includes a gift shop, two galleries for monthly exhibitions and two studios for classes, demonstrations and workshops in a variety of art media.
+Formerly the Cape Cod Art Association.

 Cape Cod Baseball League Games